 Do you own land with a great scenic view?
 Depending on how abundant “scenic overlooks” are in your area, and how spectacular the scenery is – you could use this as a way to simply give to those in your community, or even as a way to monetize your property.
 Not all properties warrant a monetary fee (especially if you're in an area like California or Colorado, where gorgeous scenery is everywhere you look), but if you're in an area without a lot of hills or valleys – but you own the property that provides the best view in the area… you might just have something that people are willing to pay for.

-As an experienced land investor, I’ve looked at thousands of investment opportunities and thought through a lot of the potential ways that raw land can be put to good use.
-This list is just scratching the surface and is NOT meant to be exhaustive list by any means (I had to draw the line somewhere – at over 6,000 words, this article was turning into a novel).
+As an experienced land investor, I've looked at thousands of investment opportunities and thought through many potential ways that raw land can be used.
+This list is just scratching the surface and is NOT meant to be exhaustive by any means (I had to draw the line somewhere – at over 6,000 words, this article is turning into a novel).

-There are MANY other ways you can put your vacant land to good use, and if you’re willing to think outside the box and look at all the options (even the ones that might not be obvious or apparent), you might be surprised what can be done with a simple plot of dirt that would have otherwise been overlooked by the masses.
+There are MANY other ways you can put your vacant land to good use, and if you’re willing to think outside the box and look at all the options (even the ones that might not be obvious), you might be surprised what can be done with a simple plot of dirt that would have otherwise been overlooked by the masses.

 Keep an open mind and keep your eyes open!
 You never know what the possibilities might hold.